standard-for-public-code/standard-for-public-code/introduction.md

 In the last decade, public organisations that purchased complete software solutions have sometimes been surprised to discover that they:

-* can’t change their software to reflect changing policy or take advantage of new technological opportunities
+* can’t change their software to reflect changing policy or take advantage of new technology
 * don’t have own or even have access to their data
 * are asked to pay ever increasing licence fees